Ericliu001/SwiftUI-Architecture-Sample/README.md

 ### Core Principles

-1. **Single Source of Truth**: One NavigationStack manages all navigation state
+1. **Single Source of Truth**: The Router manages all navigation state for each tab
 2. **Type Safety**: Compile-time checking of navigation destinations
 3. **Dependency Inversion**: Features depend on routing protocols, not concrete implementations
 4. **Testability**: Easy mocking and unit testing of navigation logic
 5. **Scalability**: Clean separation of concerns for large applications
+6. **State Retention**: Each tab retains its navigation stack when switching tabs

 ### Why This Approach?